 Cannabis withdrawal syndrome can be triggered by not only quitting weed altogether, but also significantly decreasing your use of it.
 The minimum reduction needed to cause withdrawal varies from person to person, though, reflecting our individual biological differences, Fong says.

 When you heavily use cannabis, you drastically increase the levels of the high-inducing compound tetrahydrocannabinol (THC) in your bloodstream.
-To restore balance, your body alters its natural levels of THC receptors, as well as neurochemicals like serotonin and adrenaline.
-Removing cannabis (or drastically reducing your intake of it) throws off this balance, which your body has to restore by once again altering THC receptor and neurochemical levels.
+To restore balance, your body alters its natural levels of cannabinoid receptors (which the THC attaches itself to), as well as neurochemicals like serotonin and adrenaline.
+Removing cannabis (or drastically reducing your intake of it) throws off this balance, which your body has to restore by once again altering cannabinoid receptor and neurochemical levels.

 If you’re a heavy, chronic cannabis user, you might begin to notice withdrawal symptoms roughly a day after you last used weed, Lin says (although Fong has seen symptoms emerge as early as a few hours later).
 They usually peak one to four days after the last use and gradually dissipate in a few weeks’ time.
 Benton’s experience fit this description.
 “By day three or four is when I really started to feel it,” she recalls.

 But this timeline, as well as particulars about the onset and duration of certain symptoms, again, differs from one person to the next.
 Basically, “this is a really individual and unique experience,” Fong says.
 For instance, just because your friend’s muscles began aching within four days of quitting doesn’t necessarily mean that’ll be the case for you.
 And not everyone who quits cannabis, or drastically reduces their consumption of it, experiences withdrawal.
 One recent study of heavy cannabis users found that about 12% did so.